 Don't put this off for another day, because you'll want to have this resource handy for future briefs, too!

-Will your next brief be as frustrating as your last one?
+Don't let your next brief be as frustrating as your last one!
 Click the Add to Cart button below to get on the road to faster, easier brief formatting!